-The Company, through wholly owned subsidiary SGL has acquired six gold exploration licenses in South West Nigeria.
-Two licenses were applied for in December 2018, and granted subsequent to reporting date in April 2019.
-These two licenses which are located between 17km and 25km from the Segiloal Gold Project ("Segilola") and cover significant sections of the structural trends that extend southwards from the Segilola high grade gold deposit.
-Four licenses were acquired in December 2017 which are located between 30km and 80km from Segilola and cover significant sections of the structural trends that extend northwards from the Segilola high grade gold deposit.
-In total the six cover an area of 512km2.
+On April 1, 2019 Office of the Nigeria Mining Cadastre granted two new licenses to Segilola Gold Limited, a wholly owned subsidiary of the Company.
+The licenses located in southwest Nigeria are in addition to the four granted in December, total 142 km2, and are located between 17km and 25km south of the Segilola Gold Project and cover significant sections of the structural trends that extend southwards from the Segilola high grade gold deposit.
+The four licenses granted in December 2017, which total 334 km2, are located between 30km and 80km north-east of the Segilola Gold Project and cover significant sections of the structural trends that extend south sections of the structural trends that extend northwards from the Segilola Gold Project and cover significant sections of the structural trends that extend northwards from the Segilola High grade gold deposit.
 See also Note 4(a).